This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 Some 250 million years ago, the Craiglockhart Hills were formed by volcanic action and the distinctive grainy basalt on the cliffs and hill-top is known to geologists as Craiglockhart Basalt.
 The land was shaped by glaciers during the last Ice Age when the valley between Easter and Wester Craiglockhart Hills was carved out.

 Two ‘heroes’ also shaped the Hill.
 In 1773, Alexander Monro Secundus, Professor of Anatomy at Edinburgh University, purchased a 271 acre estate which included most of Easter Craiglockhart Hill and much of what later became the sedate suburb of Craiglockhart.
-Monro was a passionate gardener and planted thousands of native trees across his estate – the mature beeches in the woodlands may have been planted by him.
+Monro was a passionate gardener and planted thousands of native trees across his estate – some of the mature trees in the woodlands may have been planted by him.
 Our second hero is John Cox, owner of the nearby Gorgie Glue works, who, one hundred years later in 1873, built a stone causeway across the Megget Burn and so created ponds for skating, curling and boating.

 In Victorian times, much of the original Craiglockhart estate was sold off for housing.
 The southern side of the Hill became the Merchants Golf Course and a Mental Health Hospital was built on the Craighouse land to the east.
 However, most of Easter Craiglockhart Hill – some 35 acres in total – is relatively untouched by modern development.
 Little more than 2 miles from Princes Street, it is an oasis of tranquillity in the heart of a busy city.